How we rate claims

 Every rating answers two separate questions — because mixing them up is how this subject usually goes wrong.

 If the facts are true, could nature do this?
-Scored assuming every documented fact holds — even for hoaxes.
-Real fairy photographs would score high here; the hoax is the next bar’s job.
-For providence stories the question becomes: was the timing more than coincidence?
+Read assuming every documented fact holds — even for hoaxes.
+Real fairy photographs would sit high here; whether the photographs are genuine is the next dial’s job.
+For timing stories the question becomes: was this more than coincidence?

 Did it happen as reported?
 Records, adversarial scrutiny, independent sources, named witnesses, contemporaneity — and direction matters.
-A confession or exposure drives this bar toward zero no matter how thick the file is.
+A confession or exposure drives this dial to the floor no matter how thick the file is.
+And positive proof of falsity outranks mere silence: a refuted claim always sits below one that is merely undocumented.
+Each grade names its kernel — the minimal disputed facts this dial actually scores.

 The six tiers

-A readable map of the two bars.
+A quick read of the two meters at each tier — the top bar is how miraculous (brown → gold), the bottom is how strong the evidence (red → green).
 Thresholds are published so you can check our work — and argue with it.

 See the Gold-standard cases and both Top-10 boards →